catseye/Xoomonk/README.markdown

     | print a.q
     = 7

-Nor is it possible to assign a variable in an unsaturated store which is defined somewhere in the block.
+It is possible to assign a variable in an unsaturated store which is assigned somewhere in the block.

     | a := {
     |   b := 7
     |   d := c
     | }
     | a.b := 4
-    ?
-Attempt to assign unresolved variable b

-A variable is considered unresolved even if it is assigned within the block, if that assignment takes place during or after its first use in an expresion.
+    | print a
+    = [b=4,c=?,d=0]

     | a := {
-    |   print string "executing block"
-    |   l := b
-    |   b := 3
+    |   b := 7
-    |   l := 3
+    |   d := c
     | }
-    | print string "saturating store"
-    | a.b := 5
+    | a.b := 4
+    | a.c := 4
     | print a
-    = saturating store
-    = executing block
-    = [b=3,l=3]
+    = [b=7,c=4,d=4]

-Hmm, not sure about this yet.
+It's important to note that a block is considered saturated when all the variables used in the block are assigned somewhere in the block.
+If, in a block, a variable is used before it is assigned, the block will still be executed, if saturated.

     | a := {
     |   c := b